Possible Spatial Correlation of Superconducting and Pseudogap Dynamics in a Bi-based Cuprate: Results

 \section{Results}

 We first outline the transient reflectivity change, $\Delta R/R$, observed in La-Bi2201.
 Figure~\ref{fig_2D}(b) shows representative $\Delta R/R$ transients measured at two distinct positions, P$_{\rm A}$ and P$_{\rm B}$, under a pump fluence of $\mathcal{F}=15~\mu$J/cm$^2$.
 The corresponding positions on the microscope image are marked by crosses in Fig.~\ref{fig_2D}(a).
 The difference between the signals at these two positions will be discussed later.
-For clarity, the transients are vertically offset according to the selected 3 temperatures.
+For clarity, the transients are vertically offset according to the three selected temperatures.
 Below $T_{\mathrm{c}}$, the $\Delta R/R$ response is dominated by QP relaxation dynamics associated with superconductivity ($\Delta R_{\mathrm{SC}}/R$).
 The relaxation of SC QPs on the timescale of several tens of picoseconds reflects their recombination across the SC gap.
-Above $T_{\mathrm{c}}$, the dynamics is governed by the PG QPs ($\Delta R_{\mathrm{PG}}/R$), which exhibit an opposite sign compared with the SC response.
-The relaxation of PG QPs occurs on a timescale of $\lesssim$1~ps, which is much faster than that of SC QPs and is associated with the partial-gap nature of the PG.
-Well above $T_{\mathrm{c}}$ (and above the PG onset temperature), a metallic electron-phonon relaxation dominates in $\Delta R/R$ ($\Delta R_{\mathrm{ER}}/R$).
-These three characteristic transient components have been widely reported in cuprate superconductors~\citep{demsar1999,Dvorsek2002,Segre2002,Kusar2005,toda2011,toda2021,akiba2024}.
+Above $T_{\mathrm{c}}$, the dynamics are governed by PG QPs ($\Delta R_{\mathrm{PG}}/R$), which exhibit an opposite sign compared with the SC response.
+The relaxation of PG QPs occurs on a timescale of $\lesssim$1~ps, faster than that of SC QPs and associated with the partial-gap nature of the PG.
+Well above $T_{\mathrm{c}}$ (and above the PG onset), metallic electron-phonon relaxation dominates $\Delta R/R$ ($\Delta R_{\mathrm{ER}}/R$).
+These three characteristic transient components have been widely reported in cuprate superconductors~\cite{demsar1999,Dvorsek2002,Segre2002,Kusar2005,toda2011,toda2021,akiba2024}.